-"The Angels Sang" was the last session for Pat Gaston, who had joined the Air Force (let's face it, while the Solitaires were doing in New York, there were to be no national hits for them; we can probably lay the blame for this squarely on Old Town's lousy distribution).
+"The Angels Sang" was the last session for Pat Gaston, who had joined the Air Force (let's face it, while the Solitaires were doing well in New York, there were to be no national hits for them; we can probably lay the blame for this squarely on Old Town's lousy distribution).
 Pat said it was an agonizing decision not to rejoin the Solitaires when his military service was over, but fame in a singing group can be a very ephemeral thing, so he opted for college.

 Pat was replaced by bass Freddy Barksdale (a friend of Buzzy's), who had been in the Crickets and the New Yorkers 5.
 If you were going to be a bass in R&B, "Barksdale" was as good a name as any.
 Freddy wasn't related to Chuck Barksdale (bass of the Cats And The Fiddle), Chuck Barksdale (bass of the Dells), or Andrew Barksdale (bass of the Sparks Of Rhythm).
 Not long after Freddy joined, Bobby Williams left to join jazz great Charlie Mingus (although he would occasionally return to the Solitaires).
 Herman Curtis was another defection; he'd be in and out of the group for the rest of their career.
 The Solitaires now consisted of Milton Love, Bobby Baylor, Buzzy Willis, Monte Owens, and Freddy Barksdale.
 Freddy introduced a more pronounced bass line; Pat's style was oriented more towards skillfully blending with the background (better for R&B) than being heard up front (generally more typical of R&R).